 4.7.
 A LSO may represent only one RSA and its respective Area.

 4.8.
-A competitor, after entering or participating in an Area Adult Championship ladder event for an LSO that year, may not compete for another LSO except as a substitute under section 5 of these Conditions.
+A competitor, after entering or participating in any RSA or Area Adult Championship ladder event for that year, may not compete for another LSO except as a substitute under section 5 of these Conditions.

 4.9.
 Those who enter under Sections 4.4 and 4.5 and do not win may request an invitation to apply for admission to the finals.